isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Are diagnosed or suspected to have contracted COVID-19 in the last 14 days before departing for Singapore; or</li>
 		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Had been in close contact with a COVID-19 positive patient in the last 7 days before departing for Singapore.
 This includes the provision of care for a COVID-19 patient in a healthcare or family/social setting, staying in the same location as a COVID-19 patient, or had been in close (i.e. less than two meters) contact with a COVID-19 patient for more than 15 minutes.</li>
 </ol>
+	<p style="line-height:1.35;"><b>From 23 Jan 2022, 2359hrs</b>, travellers recently tested positive for COVID-19 may qualify for a waiver of COVID-19 pre-departure test and other border measures prescribed under the Vaccinated-Recovered (VR) traveller protocol.
+Travellers who qualify, should refer to the protocols stipulated on the <a href="/vaccinated-recovered" target="_blank">VR Protocol page</a> instead of this checklist.
+Use this self-checker tool to determine if you qualify for VR protocol. </p>
 </div>